iterative/dvc.org/content/docs/command-reference/remote/default.md

 You can also use `dvc config`, `dvc remote add`, or `dvc remote modify` commands to set/unset/change the default remote.

+If a default remote is set that remote will be prefixed by a `*` in the output of the `dvc remote list` command.

 Remotes are read from the system, global, project, and local config files (in that order).